rebers/4o-mini-search-mcp/README.md

 # 🔎 Supercharge Your AI with Web Search Powers

-**Save Cursor/Windsurf credits and pay cash instead (it's worth it!)**

 Want to give your AI coder the power to search the web without going broke?

+Save on expensive AI credits, and pay cash instead **(it's worth it)!**

-That's why I built **4o-mini-search** MCP Server.
+This is exactly why I built this super simple MCP Server.

-And the best thing is, it's super easy to use!

 ## ✨ What This Does For You